LexiFi/grep_cmt/README.md

 ```

 The tool assumes that it is executed within a Dune workspace, as it has a number
 of heuristics that will not work otherwise.
+The tool will search the files under
+the current directory subtree.

 You will need to run `dune build @check` in your project to ensure all `.cmt`
 files are up-to-date before using `grep_cmt`.